intelligentnode/IntelliNode/IntelliNode/README.md

 - Update stable diffusion to use the XL model engine. 🎨
 - Add support for hugging face inference. 🤗
 - Support in-memory semantic search. 🔍
-- Add web search to cohere chatbot.

 Join the [discord server](https://discord.gg/VYgCh2p3Ww) for the latest updates and community support.

-Augment any LLM chatbot by integrating your documents via Intellinode one key at [app.intellinode.ai](https://app.intellinode.ai/).
+Chat with your docs via Intellinode one key at [app.intellinode.ai](https://app.intellinode.ai/).

 # Examples
 ## Functions